rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 #### Curation of Compendium Content

 The compendiums in the Character Hub are curated to only have content available that is agreed by the gamemasters.
 This means that the creator needs to explicitly share all compendiums that AND explicity block all other compendiums.
 All players create and store their character in the Character Hub.
+Note that the owner of the Characterhub needs to turn on Compendium Sharing when creating the game and then *never* turn it off again.

 #### Characterhub - Roll20 Mod